List of Contents

 Of the many fun things we did during our recent visit to Bilbao, my number one thing to do in this fantastic Spanish city is a visit to the Guggenheim.
 Opened in 1997 the building itself is a fantastic work of art.
 The Guggenheim came about as the Basque government decided it needed to modernise and attract more visitors.
 It seems to have worked as the Guggenheim attracts more than a million visitors each year.
 The Guggenheim for kids is probably an even more magical experience.

 This post contains affiliate links.
 This means I may receive a small commission if you make a purchase through these links.
 At no extra cost to you!

 The Guggenheims distinctive titanium cladded modernist design is by American architect Frank Gehry.
 He also created the Walt Disney Concert Hall in LA which is similar in design.

 Whilst I highly recommend taking the time to explore the indoor exhibits and appreciate the building from its interior, there are plenty of sculptures to see outside the museum.
-My animal loving daughter’s favourite was the 12 metre high “puppy” by artist Jeff Koons which is covered in around 70,000 colourful flowers.
+My animal loving daughter’s favourite was the 12 metre high “puppy” by artist Jeff Koons.
+Which is covered in around 70,000 colourful flowers.

 Another one which will grab the kids attention is the fearsome metal spider “Maman” on the river side of the museum.
-I thought it was named so for the eggs in the spiders metal tummy but apparantly it’s a tribute to the artists mother.
+I thought it was named so for the eggs in the spiders metal tummy but apparently it’s a tribute to the artists mother.